CASE STUDY: University of Massachusetts BostonIT Service Management

 Every Thursday at 8 a.m., a MiVoice MX-ONE generated an alarm, which resulted in calls not being sent to the university’s call billing system for about 10 minutes.
 This weekly event caused a loss in revenue, due to the fact that these lost calls could not be billed.
 This outage is a common symptom of the larger problem often faced by the IT and telecom teams in universities: the lack of visibility into the performance of their systems – and the underlying network events that could be causing performance problems.
 As UMass Boston’s example shows, this can have an impact on the bottom line: should the university’s MiContact Center fail for some period of time this could result in revenue loss from student registrations.
 Larry McKeon, the university’s PBX Telecommunications Engineer, knew there was a solution to UMass Boston’s challenge: Mitel Performance Analytics (MPA).

-Beyond solving this mystery for UMass Boston, the MPA Plus solution has given the university the deep visibility it needs to prevent voice quality problems and understand what’s happening on their UC network.
+Beyond solving this mystery for UMass Boston, the MPA Plus solution has given the university the deep visibility it needs to prevent voice quality problems and understand what’s happening on its UC network.

 UMass Boston has email alerts configured so that the IT team can be notified around the clock if a problem occurs.
 The university makes good use of the IPT dashboard to troubleshoot problems reported by users.
 This dashboard allows the telecommunications team to see the quality of all calls for a particular user and the interface makes finding and fixing a bad call easier and faster, rather than combing through massive call logs for all users.
 The trunk utilization reporting in MPA Plus simplifies capacity planning for the university – giving them insight into how trunks are being used, and whether more trunks are needed to serve their users effectively.